techkailey/ComparingStrings/README.md

 - The main method defines 4 strings and compares them.
 The output is either a -1, 1, or 0.
 -1 = left string is smaller, 1 = right string is greater, 0 = equal.
 Look at Example2

+- To run tester, enter java org.junit.runner.JUnitCore Tester in the command line.

 - In addition, four strings are added to the ArrayList in main and the final output represents, the minimum value in the array.
 4 of the comparisons.
 Look at Example2

 ## Example1: